-Regulatory compliance and data privacy issues have long been an IT security nightmare – and the EU's General Data Protection Regulation (GDPR), set to take effect May 25, 2018, is returning IT compliance issues to the forefront of corporate concerns.
+Regulatory compliance and data privacy issues have long been an IT security nightmare – and the EU's General Data Protection Regulation (GDPR), which took effect May 25, 2018, is returning IT compliance issues to the forefront of corporate concerns.

 GDPR, the EU's data privacy and "right to be forgotten" regulation, has made the stakes of a data breach higher than ever.
 The GDPR – and parallel regs such as France's Digital Republic Bill – can expose multinational organizations to hefty financial penalties, additional rules for disclosing data breaches, and increased scrutiny of the adequacy of their data security.

 The GDPR provision that will keep IT security teams busiest is Article 32, which requires "a process for regularly testing, assessing and evaluating the effectiveness of technical and organisational measures for ensuring the security of the processing" of personal data.

 GDPR-style data privacy laws came to the U.S. with the California Consumer Privacy Act (CCPA) effective Jan.
 1, 2020.
 But those aren't the only laws or regulations that affect IT security teams.
 There are plenty of others to worry anyone with words like "compliance," "privacy" and "security" in their job title, from CSOs on down.
 In our compliance glossary at the end of this article, we list more than a dozen laws and regulations to keep you up at night.https://o1.qnsr.com/log/p.gif?;n=203;c=204660766;s=9477;x=7936;f=201812281312070;u=j;z=TIMESTAMP;a=20392931;e=i

 No wonder eSecurity Planet's 2019 State of IT Security survey found that compliance is a big driver of IT security spending.

 What's an IT department to do to comply with all these data privacy and security regs?

 Type of data matters more than type of enterprise